 HOW TO MAKE INSTANT POT EGGS – HARD AND SOFT BOILED

-1. First, you’re going to insert the steamer rack that came with your Instant Pot or this other handy steamer / egg rack I’ve seen on Amazon.
-Next, you’re going to pour one cup of water to the bottom of the inner pot.
+1. First, insert the steamer rack that came with your Instant Pot or this other handy steamer / egg rack I got from Amazon.
+Next, pour one cup of water into the bottom of the inner pot.

 2. Close and lock the lid and turn the valve to sealing.

-3. Press the MANUAL or PRESSURE COOK on HIGH button, then adjust the time to:
+3. Press the MANUAL or PRESSURE COOK on HIGH, then adjust the time to:

-- A RUNNY – PARTIALLY COOKED YOLK: 2-3 MINUTES
+- RUNNY – PARTIALLY COOKED YOLK: 2-3 MINUTES

 4. Immediately do a quick release by using a long spoon and push the valve to venting – allow all the steam to release.
 Carefully unlock and open the lid.

-5. Unlock and open the lid, then immediately transfer eggs to a water bath until completely cool.
+5. Immediately transfer eggs to a cold water bath until completely cool (I usually let mine sit for about 8-10 minutes).
 Gently crack eggs and peel from the bottom up.

-6. And that’s it – perfectly cooked eggs in the Instant Pot every time!
-How easy was that?
+6. And that’s it – perfectly cooked and easy to peel eggs in the Instant Pot every time!

-WHAT ELSE DO YOU USE YOUR INSTANT POT EGGS FOR?
+WHAT ELSE DO YOU USE INSTANT POT EGGS FOR?

 Eat them for breakfast or any time you need a healthy protein-packed snack – particularly after a run or a high-intensity workout.

-Perfect Hard and Soft Boiled Eggs - INSTANT POT & STOVE
+Perfect Hard and Soft Boiled Eggs - INSTANT POT or STOVE TOP

 - 1 cup water

-- Insert the steam rack in the inner pot of the Instant Pot.
+Insert a steamer rack in the inner pot of the Instant Pot.
 Pour water inside.

 - Press the MANUAL or PRESSURE COOK (high) button and adjust time to:

-FOR SOFT BOILED EGGS FOR A RUNNY - PARTIALLY COOKED YOLK: 2-3 MINUTES
+FOR SOFT BOILED EGGS WITH A RUNNY, PARTIALLY COOKED YOLK: 2-3 MINUTES

 FOR SOFT BOILED EGGS WITH AN ALMOST COOKED YOLK: 4 MINUTES

-7. Quickly transfer eggs to a large bowl with ice cold water and keep running water until cool enough to hold.
-Allow eggs to sit in very cold water until completely cool.
-When the eggs are cool, gently crack and peel.
+- Using tongs, transfer eggs to a large bowl with ice cold water and keep running the cold water into the bowl until the water stays cool.
+Allow eggs to sit in the cold water until completely cool (I leave mine for about 8-10 minutes).
+Once the eggs are cool, gently crack and peel.

-3. Quickly transfer eggs to a large bowl with ice cold water and keep running water until cool enough to hold.
-Allow eggs to sit in very cold water until completely cool.
-When the eggs are cool, gently crack and peel.
+Using tongs, transfer eggs to a large bowl with ice cold water and keep running the cold water into the bowl until the water stays cool.
+(Alternatively, you can also place the eggs in an icebath).
+Allow eggs to sit in the cold water until completely cool (I leave mine for about 8-10 minutes).
+Once the eggs are cool, gently crack and peel.

 More classic Instant Pot recipes: